Real Property FAQ

 The City’s real property tax rate for the fiscal year 2018 (July 1, 2017, to June 30, 2018) is $2.248 per $100 of assessed value, the same as the prior fiscal year’s rate.

 Does the City offer discounts if I pay my property taxes early?

 Yes, there is a 0.5% discount on the City Tax if the bill is paid by July 31.

 What are my options if I cannot afford to pay my property tax bill?

 The City does not enter into payment agreements for real estate taxes.
 The City accepts partial payments that will be credited to your tax bill, but your bill must be paid in full before December 31 of the year the bill was issued.
 If your bill is not paid in full, your property is at risk for inclusion in the tax sale in May of the following year.
-For more information on the City’s tax sale process, go to Visit the Bid Baltimore Website and click on the “FAQ” button.
+For more information on the City’s tax sale process, go to the Bid Baltimore Website and click on the “FAQ” button.

 Yes.
-You can visit the State Department of Assessments and Taxation website for information regarding the appeal process at online or contact them at 410-767-8250.
+You can visit the State Department of Assessments and Taxation website for information regarding the appeal process online or contact them at 410-767-8250.